 Hey friends!!
 Hope you are having a great summer so far!
 All my kids are officially done with school as of this week so it finally feels like summer around here.
 I’ve been working on the patio and fire pit all week and am so excited that’s it’s almost done!
-I had initially planned on having this project ready for Memorial Day weekend and now the 4th of July is right around the corner.
 It was definitely a greater undertaking than I anticipated, but will be so worth it in the end!

 Last week I showed you how Peter and I cleared the space for the patio in our yard by renting a sod cutter.
 Just to get that thing home was a project in itself, but we got it done!